terrymacdonald/DisplayMagician/docs/index.md

 ## Credits
 Thanks for the work and the time that all of our contributors put into making this a better project.
 Following is a short list, containing the names of these amazing people:

+Thanks for the work and the time that all of our contributors put into making this a better project.
+Following is a short list, containing the names of these amazing people:

 * Sean at SimCraft (Thank you so much for your generous donation!)
+* Fifowole (Thank you for your donation)
+* Brett Horton (Thank you for your donation)
+* Patrickdiezi  (Thank you for your donation)
+* NoDepth (For your bug report)
+* Chris5gd (For your bug report)
+* JabberJon (Thank you for your donation)
+* Sikhalv (Thank you for your donation)
+* Friedobaer (Thank you for your donation)
+* PanthaRhei (Thank you for your donation)
+* Matthex (Great help testing multiple display adapter bugs and 7 different screens!
+And for your donation!)
 * NudeNull (Thank you for your sponsorship)
 * 20vmki (Thank you for your sponsorship)
 * Lazerwolf22 (Thank you for your sponsorship)